IndrajeetPatil/ggstatsplot/README.md

 `ggcorrmat` makes a correlalogram (a matrix of correlation coefficients) with minimal amount of code.
 Just sticking to the defaults itself produces publication-ready correlation matrices.
 But, for the sake of exploring the available options, let’s change some of the defaults.
+For example, multiple aesthetics-related arguments can be modified to change the appearance of the correlation matrix.

 ``` r
 # for reproducibility